rpm-software-management/dnf-plugins-extras/doc/repoclosure.rst

     Query only packages for specified architecture, can be specified multiple times (default is all architectures).

 ``--best``
-    Check only the newest packages per arch
+    Check only the newest packages per arch.

 ``--check <repoid>``
     Specify repo ids to check, can be specified multiple times (default is all enabled).